Commensurability Among Deligne-Mostow Monodromy Groups: Introduction

 The second part deals with commensurability invariants.
 We discuss the conformal class invariant and prove that it classifies the commensurability relations among arithmetic Deligne--Mostow lattices in \S\ref{section: arithmetic lattices}.
 In \S\ref{section: degeneration method} we establish relations between Hermitian forms of adjacent ranks via a degeneration method.
 This provides the main tables of classifications in \S\ref{section: tables}.
 The commensurability invariant, boundary divisors of toroidal compactifications, is discussed in \S\ref{section: toroidal boundary divisors}.

 {\it Acknowledgments:} We thank Prof. Mikhail Borovoi for answering our questions on MathOverflow, which is crucial for the proof of Proposition \ref{prop: the same CM field}.
-We thank YMSC and BIMSA for providing the environment for our collaboration.
-The authors thank Prof. Eduard Looijenga and Prof. Kang Zuo for helpful discussions about Deligne--Mostow theory.
+We thank YMSC and BIMSA for providing excellent environment for our collaboration.
+It is our pleasure to thank Eduard Looijenga, Ben Moonen, Michael Rapoport, Gerard van der Geer, Jinxing Xu and Kang Zuo for their comments and suggestions.